-• Funding - The Agency provides financial assistance to Virginia's fire services through the distribution of the Aid-to-Localities (ATL) grant program as well as through various other grant programs (i.e. Burn Building grant program).

-• Professional Development - As the only nationally-accredited fire service training entity in Virginia, the Agency provides training programs for both career and volunteer emergency responders throughout the Commonwealth.

-• Research - As the managing agency for the Virginia Fire Incident Reporting System (VFIRS), the Agency is responsible for data collection, analysis, and information reporting to Virginia's fire services, Virginia's policy makers, and nationally to the National Fire Incident Reporting System (NFIRS).
-The Agency also utilizes the data it collects to both identify and promote fire services best practices.

-• Operational Support & Technical Assistance - As a Virginia Emergency Response Team (VERT) agency, we provide both operational and technical assistances to communities in need during emergencies of all types.
-This includes both operational support in the Virginia Emergency Operations center (VEOC) and in-the field.

-• Fire Prevention Inspections - The State Fire Marshal's Office [SFMO] has the responsibility of protecting life and property for the citizens of the Commonwealth through the utilization of inspectors to complete fire safety inspections; by conducting building plans reviews for fire safety measures; and by conducting construction inspections for fire safety systems in all state buildings.
+- Funding The Agency provides financial assistance to Virginia's fire services through the distribution of the Aid-to-Localities (ATL) grant program as well as through various other grant programs (i.e. Burn Building grant program). - Professional Development As a nationally-accredited fire service training entity in Virginia, the Agency provides training programs for both career and volunteer emergency responders throughout the Commonwealth. - Research As the managing agency for the Virginia Fire Incident Reporting System (VFIRS), the Agency is responsible for data collection, analysis, and information reporting to Virginia's fire services, Virginia's policy makers, and nationally to the National Fire Incident Reporting System (NFIRS).
+The Agency also utilizes the data it collects to both identify and promote fire services best practices. - Operational Support & Technical Assistance As a Virginia Emergency Response Team (VERT) agency, VDFP provides both operational and technical assistances to communities in need during emergencies of all types.
+This includes both support in the Virginia Emergency Operations center (VEOC) and in-the field. - Fire Prevention Inspections The State Fire Marshal's Office [SFMO] has the responsibility of protecting life and property for the citizens of the Commonwealth through the utilization of inspectors to complete fire safety inspections; by conducting building plans reviews for fire safety measures; and by conducting construction inspections for fire safety systems in all state buildings.

+VDFP also provides technical assistance and consultation services to Virginia's localities through the completion of fire and emergency medical services (EMS) studies.
+The Agency, in collaboration with the Virginia Fire Services Board, Department of Forestry and Office of Emergency Medical Services performs Fire & EMS Studies at the request of a locality to examine various operational and organizational issues within the locality.

+Customers

-Customer Base
+Customer Summary

-Virginia's fire service is comprised of approximately 65 percent volunteer fire departments; 19 percent combination (volunteer and career) departments; and 9 percent career departments.
+Virginia's fire service is comprised of approximately 69.4 percent volunteer fire departments; 19.9 percent combination (volunteer and career) departments; and 10.8 percent career departments.
 Based on comments from the fire services, there is a decline in the number of volunteers, but an increase in service expectations created by local preparedness needs.
 Volunteer recruitment and retention and the ability to provide training to this customer base is an area of concern.
-The Agency continues to monitor this trend within the fire services to ensure our training is accurately meeting the needs of our diverse customer base.
+The Agency continues to monitor this trend within the fire services to ensure training is accurately meeting the needs of VDFP's diverse customer base.

-One way in which the Agency has modified our training delivery to better suit the needs of the volunteer fire service is the development of on-line training.
-The Agency currently offers several of our courses on-line via the Knowledge Center, an on-line educational portal that allows students to attend training based on their schedule and learning pace.
-The Agency believes this modified learning environment is working well and we will continue to develop and expand this product.
+One way in which the Agency has modified its training delivery to better suit the needs of the volunteer fire service is the development of on-line training.
+The Agency currently offers several courses on-line via the Knowledge Center, an on-line educational portal that allows students to attend training based on their schedule and learning pace.
+The Agency believes this modified learning environment is working well and will continue to develop and expand this product.